Cooperative-Evolution/Pan-cooperation/readme.md

-# Replication data and scripts for "Divergent cooperation patterns in *Pan* reflect the evolutionary role of interdependence"
+# Replication data and scripts for "Interdependent cooperation distinguishes chimpanzees and humans from bonobos"

 by Samuni, Neumann et al.